-On occasion (typically on Saturdays, but sometimes Sundays or Mondays depending on featured races that week) the New York Racing Association offers a special cross-track Pick 5, called the Cross Country Pick 5, consisting of races from various tracks.
+On occasion (typically on Saturdays, and occasionally on Sundays/Mondays) the New York Racing Association (NYRA) offers a special cross-track Pick 5, called the Cross Country Pick 5, consisting of races from various tracks.
 The wager has a $0.50 minimum and 15% takeout.

 Meadowlands Survivor Wager

-The Pick 10 Survivor is a specialty wager available at The Meadowlands where you must select the winner of the first 10 races on the program.
-It is a single-elimination wager, so only tickets with the winning horse in race 1 will be considered in race 2, only tickets with the winnings horse in race 2 will be considered in race 3, and so forth.
-This continues until there is only 1 correct ticket ("the survivor" or all 10 races have been completed.
-If multiple players "survive" all 10 races, they split the pool.
+The Pick 10 Survivor is a specialty wager available exclusively at The Meadowlands.
+The Pick 10 Survivor requires you to select the winner of the first 10 races on the program that day.
+It is a single-elimination wager meaning only tickets with the winning horse in race 1 will be in competition in race 2, and only tickets with the winnings horse in race 2 will be considered in race 3, and so on.
+This continues until there is only 1 correct ticket or if all 10 races have been completed.
+If multiple players "survive" all 10 races, they will evenly split the winnings pool.

-The key twist here is that you don't necessarily need to have 10 out of 10 to take home the jackpot.
-You just need "survive" by selecting the winner in the most consecutive races until you are the last person standing with a live ticket.
-Theoretically, you could be the only person to pick the winning horse in race 1 and instantly win the jackpot.
+The key twist with the Pick 10 Survivor is that you don't necessarily need to have 10 out of 10 correct to take home the jackpot.
+You just need to "survive" by selecting the winner in the most consecutive races until you are the last person standing with a live ticket.

-This is a Pick 5 occurring over tracks owned by Stronach Group; including Laurel Park, Gulfstream, Santa Anita, and Golden Gate Fields.
-The wager has its own track listing, which appears online as "Stronach 5" and is available in our automated telephone wagering system with the track code 462.
+This is a Pick 5 that occurs over tracks owned specifically by Stronach Group; including Laurel Park, Gulfstream, Santa Anita, and Golden Gate Fields.
+The wager has its own tracklisting, which appears online as "Stronach 5".

 The minimum wager will be $1.
-If there is no 5 out of 5, the entire pool will carry over to the following Friday (no 4 out of 5 consolation payout).
-Scratched runners will go to the post-time favorite unless a race had a surface change, in which case it will be an all win.
+If there is no 5 out of 5 winner, the entire pool will carry over to the following Friday as there is no consolation payout for finishing with 4 correct out of 5.
+Scratched runners will go to the post-time favorite unless a race had a surface change, in which case it will be an all-win.

 Automated phone wagering code: 462